 Every Christian is fighting a great battle being waged within them.
 They face outside enemies in the world and the devil that war against them.
 But there is an even more constant opponent that has established a foothold inside of every believer.
 I refer to our sin nature.
 It involves us in a relentless battle between our new man in Christ and our old sinful flesh.
 These two rivals are diametrically opposed to each other.
 They are hostile against one another.
 They produce an internal strife on the battlefield within the soul of every believer.
 There is never an agreed truce between these two forces.
 There is never a white flag waved in this skirmish.
 There is never a ceasefire.
 The battle is ever ongoing.Read More

-The following are sermons Dr. Steven J. Lawson delivered through various the books of the Bible.
+The following are sermons and messages Dr. Steven J. Lawson delivered through various the books of the Bible.
 The transcripts and audio of these sermons have been provided for your enjoyment.
 Please use these sermons to dig deeper into God's Word as your faith is strengthened.

 Every once in a while, you come to a verse that grabs you by the lapels and will not let you go.
 Romans 7:14 has been that for me.
 Virtually every commentary and study tool I have used as a reference for this verse has stated that this is the most difficult and controversial passage in Romans to interpret.
 For this reason, we will devote this entire study exclusively on verse 14.
 Hopefully, we can bring clarity to this text that has challenged students of Scripture down through the centuries.Read More